Euclideon/vaultclient/docs/UserGuide.md

 > Due to either corrupt or incomplete data, clicking the 'continue converting' tickbox will complete converting regardless of data integrity.
 (Visuals may vary)

 I want to demonstrate key features of my 3D model, how can I do that?
-> Check out the visualization dropdown box in the Settings pane, on the right hand side of the Vault Client.
+> Check out the visualization dropdown box in the Settings pane, on the right hand side of the viewport in Euclideon Vault Client.

 How do I adjust the mouse controls?
 > View Mouse Pivot bindings in the input and controls menu in settings.